 2017 Research Support

 A grant of $30,000 was awarded to Dr Jianqiang Zhang and co-investigators at Iowa State University to fund the project “Comparison of PRRSV virus isolation in different cell lines towards improving success of isolating PRRSV from clinical samples.”
 The study will use serum, lung, and oral fluid samples to compare the use of 2 different cell lines for virus isolation.
 The project will also evaluate the correlation of PRRSV concentration, genetic lineage, and specimen type to virus isolation success.
 The goal is to improve the success of PRRS virus isolation attempts when requested by swine practitioners for autogenous vaccine production or further characterization.
-Interim Report: Comparison of PRRSV virus isolation in different cell lines towards improving success of isolating PRRSV from clinical samples
+Final Report: Comparison of PRRSV virus isolation in different cell lines towards improving success of isolating PRRSV from clinical samples